akashvanil/FACIAL_ATTENDANCE/README.md

 # 🎓 Face Recognition Attendance System for RTU Liepaja

 This is a Python-based Face Recognition Attendance System built for a university project by **Akash Veeranmalayil Anil**.

-It uses computer vision and deep learning techniques to detect and recognize faces in real-time, automatically marking attendance when a registered face is detected.
+This is a real-time **Face Recognition Attendance System** built with **OpenCV**, **face_recognition**, **Firebase**, and **Flask**.
+It detects and recognizes faces from a webcam feed, logs attendance, displays student info, and uses **Firebase Storage** and **Realtime Database** for cloud-based storage and synchronization.

 ---

 ## 🚀 Features

 - Real-time face detection and recognition
-- Face encoding using deep learning (`dlib`)
-- Simple and clean UI with `CVZone`
+- Attendance tracking with time logging
+- Student info displayed on custom UI background
+- Firebase Realtime Database for attendance records
-- Easily extendable for new users/faces
+- Firebase Storage for student image retrieval
-- Attendance data stored in firebase database
+- Flask web server with live video streaming

 ---